-- Do not store the lens in direct sunlight, keep away from freezing. - Do not use the lens if the sterile packaging has been opened or damaged, - Do not soak the lens in solutions other than balanced salt solution or equivalent, - A high level of surgical skill is required for intraocular lens implantation.
-A surgeon should have observed or assisted in numerous surgical implantations and should have completed one or more courses on intraocular lens implantation before attempting to implant intraocular lenses, - Use injectors supplied only by Excel for implementing Foldable lenses, which minimize surgical trauma and in turn immediate post-operative inflammations.
+- Do not attempt re-sterilize this lens, - Do not store the lens in direct sunlight, keep away from freezing. - Do not use the lens if the sterile packaging has been opened or damaged. - Do not soak the lens in solutions other than balanced salt solution or equivalent. - A high level of surgical skill is required for intraocular lens implantation.
+A surgeon should have observed or assisted in numerous surgical implantations and should have completed one or more courses on intraocular lens implantation before attempting to implant intraocular lenses.

+• Use injectors supplied only by Excel optics for implanting TrueVue lenses, which minimize surgical trauma and in turn immediate post-operative inflammations.